To use or not to use emojis: It’s a question many of us email marketers wonder when crafting subject lines.

 Fair Trade Winds - 💭 Thursday thoughts: Gardening 🥕

 When you’re using MailerLite, adding emojis to your subject line is super duper easy.
-You don’t need to go to any online emojipedia and start copying-and-pasting the right emoji, instead just click on the 😀 emoji in the subject line field.
+You don’t need to go to any online emojipedia and start copy/pasting the right emoji, instead just click on the 😀 emoji in the subject line field.
 This automatically opens an emoji keyboard.

 Our emoji keyboard is available for all subject line fields.
 If you want to quickly add emojis to your email content in the newsletter editor, install an add-on like Emoji Keyboard (Chrome and Firefox) or Joypixels (Chrome and Opera).
 This way you’ll always have an emoji keyboard available in your browser.